microsoft/vscode-docs/docs/python/tutorial-fastapi.md

 5. Pylance should show a variable type hint next to `item_id_str`.
 Double click to accept it:
     ![Variable type hint displayed next to the item_id_str variable.](images/fastapi-tutorial/pylance_redis_typehint.png)

 6. If the item doesn't exist, then `item_id_str` will be None.
-So now we can delete line 18 (TODO: verify line):
+So now we can delete the line with the following content:
     ```python
     if item.item_name in items_names:
     ```